rolandwalker/unicode-whitespace/README.markdown

-This library also makes some minor adjustments to the default settings of `whitespace-mode`, and exposes character-by-character display substitution mappings in customize.
+This library also makes some minor adjustments to the default settings of `whitespace-mode`, and exposes character-by-character display substitution mappings in `customize`.

 To use unicode-whitespace, place the `unicode-whitespace.el` library somewhere Emacs can find it, and add the following to your `~/.emacs`